Mary Jane Theis: Judicial career

-Theis became a judge in 1983, serving as associate judge (1983–1988), circuit court judge (1988–1994), and appellate court judge (1993–2010).
-In 2010, she was appointed by the Illinois Supreme Court to fill a vacancy on its bench, taking office October 26, 2010.
+In 2010, Theis was appointed by the Illinois Supreme Court to fill a vacancy on its bench, taking office October 26, 2010.
 She won a full term in a partisan election in 2012.
 In the general election, Chicago Tribune endorsed her for election to a full term, citing her "universally accepted expertise on judicial ethics, family law, sentencing, fairness."
 She previously served as chair for the Illinois Judicial Conference's Committees on Education and Judicial Conduct, as well as on the Illinois Supreme Court's rules committee.
 In September 2022, she was named chief justice after the retirement of then-chief justice Anne M. Burke, effective October 26, 2022.

-Educator
+Academic career

 Theis has taught at law schools in Chicago (Loyola University School of Law, Northwestern University School of Law, and the John Marshall Law School) and at Illinois and Chicago bar association conferences and seminars.

 Honors and awards

 Awards which Theis has received include a Lifetime Achievement Award from the Illinois Judges Association, the Mary Heftel Hooten Award from the Women's Bar Association of Illinois, and the Access to Justice Award from the Illinois State Bar Association.